softkau/SJBDOS/README.md

 * other cool features
 ## ⚙How to Build(important)
 ### ⛔Disclaimer
-Compilation has only been tested on Ubuntu 22.04 LTS.
+Compilation has only been tested on Ubuntu 22.04, and 24.04.
 It may or maynot fail to compile/link in other versions of Ubuntu.